Path to Higher Education For People With Learning Disabilities

 Middle school courses bridge to more demanding courses in high school, where the stakes get even higher.
 Students must take the right classes, especially in core subjects such as math, science, and, if possible, foreign language, said Joseph Madaus, the director of the Center for Postsecondary Education and Disability and the associate dean of the Neag School of Education at the University of Connecticut.
 “Decisions made in the ninth and 10th grade related to course selection will have a significant impact on a student’s preparation and eligibility for college admission,” he said.

-Therefore, despite the amount of support available, it is also upto the kids as well as their parents to start early in getting ready for higher education.
-College and universities will provide the support needed but at the end of the day, it is up to the student and their parents or caregivers to make sure they are able to deal with the rigor of higher education.
+Therefore, despite the amount of support available, it is also up to the kids as well as their parents to start early in getting ready for higher education.
+Colleges and universities will provide the support needed but at the end of the day, it is up to the student and their parents or caregivers to make sure they are able to deal with the rigor of higher education.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits